-This is an exquisite sculpture of Lord Ganesh as he dances upon the five headed serpent as if he is as light as a feather while playing his favourite musical instrument - The Veena and holding the tail in his left hand.
+Exquisite sculpture of Lord Ganesh as he dances upon the five headed serpent while playing his favourite musical instrument - The Veena and holding the serpent's tail in his left hand.

-As per hindu mythology, Kaaliya, a terror to the residents and cattle of Vrindavana, a village on the banks of Yamuna in North India, a time when Lord Vishnu had incarnated on earth as Krishna and was residing in Vrindavana as the child of Yashoda and Nanda.
+As per Hindu mythology, Kaaliya was a terror to the residents and cattle of Vrindavana, a village on the banks of Yamuna in North India at a time when Lord Vishnu had incarnated on earth as Krishna, residing in Vrindavana as the child of Yashoda and Nanda.

 Once, while playing with friends Krishna jumped in Yamuna on a pretext but really for the purpose of ridding Yamuna’s waters of Kaliya.